 Is dental bonding permanent?

-No. Dental bonding gives you durable results, but is not meant to be a permanent solution.
+No. Dental bonding gives you durable results, but it is not a permanent solution.
 It can last for about 3-4 years without professional maintenance.
 If touched up periodically, it can last longer.

 How long does dental bonding last?